Q&A: Genius Sports CEO Mark Locke Describes Vision As Public Company

 ML: The U.S. market is nascent.
 It’s growing very, very rapidly, with more and more states coming online.
 Genius Sports has positioned itself really well in the U.S. market with the amount of data and content it has and the relationships it has with the sports leagues.
 To position ourselves in probably the fastest-growing market in the world is a natural thing to do.

-Sportico: What was behind the decision to team with a blank-check company, and specifically dMY Technology II and its founders Niccolo de Masi and ?
+Sportico: What was behind the decision to team with a blank-check company, and specifically dMY Technology II and its founders Niccolo de Masi and Harry You?

 Sportico: Going public, you’re going to be asked a lot more questions about financials.
 Let me start: Can you give us a breakdown of Genius Sports’ business right now?